Trink Hill: History

 A Round barrow exists at the summit, an OS Trig point within it.

 A stone named after the nearby Giew Mine (or Trink Hill menhir) stands on the western slope of the hill.

-Twelve O'Clock Rock is a granite outcrop, supposed to be an unusual logan stone in that it can only be rocked at midnight.
+Twelve O'Clock Rock (Men Hanter-nos) is a granite outcrop, supposed to be an unusual logan stone in that it can only be rocked at midnight.

 Wheal Sister mine, covering both Trencrom and Trink hills was a consolidation of four tin mines in October 1875.
 The mines were previously known as Wheals Kitty, Margaret, Mary and Trencrom.

 There is a covering of bell heather (Erica cinerea) on the hill and in 1926 Miss Gertrude Waterer found a variety with a prostrate habit and lavender flowers.
 It was commercially introduced by Knap Hill Nursery's in 1933 and awarded a Royal Horticultural Society's Award of Merit in the same year and in 1984 a Garden Merit.